Best Hiking Watches for Backpacking 2025

 Battery Life

-The last thing you’d want while hiking is to be totally lost and find that your watch battery is dead if you want to use it for navigating.
+The last thing you’d want while hiking is to be lost and find that your watch battery is dead if you want to use it for navigating.
 Of course, you will not be using the watch as your primary method of navigation.
 A map and good quality hiking compass will be better for this.

-Thankfully however all the watches that made our shortlist all last longer than this in GPS mode.
+Thankfully however all the watches that made our shortlist last longer than this in GPS mode.
 Some last significantly longer.

 GPS watch hiking watch